Materials Management Projects

 Bulky Waste & Recycling

 Bulky wastes include furniture, carpet, mattresses, and such large rigid plastic items as kiddie swimming pools and play structures.
-The predominant method of managing these items in the northeast is […]
+During 2015 and 2016, NEWMOA collaborated with waste management authorities and a […]

 2017-present • Active